mercy-gh/Phase4-Project2/README.md

 The goal is to create a movie recommendation system that can predict user preferences based on previous interactions.
 Specifically, we want to:

 ## 1.2 Objectives
-*   &#x2611; Analyze user ratings and tags to find patterns and trends.
+&#x2611; Analyze user ratings and tags to find patterns and trends.

-*   &#x2611; Create a recommendation model that incorporates collaborative filtering, content-based filtering, or hybrid approaches.
+&#x2611; Create a recommendation model that incorporates collaborative filtering, content-based filtering, or hybrid approaches.

-*   &#x2611; Address critical issues such as data scarcity, cold start issues, and bias in user ratings.
+&#x2611; Address critical issues such as data scarcity, cold start issues, and bias in user ratings.

-*   &#x2611; Assess model performance using relevant measures such as RMSE, MAE, and Precision@K.
+&#x2611; Assess model performance using relevant measures such as RMSE or MAE.

 ## 1.3 Proposed solution
 The objective is to examine and use the dataset to boost user engagement by developing a movie recommendation engine.
 Potential applications include: